Pasanga 2: Release

-The satellite rights of the film were sold to Jaya TV.
-A Telugu dubbed version, titled Memu, was released simultaneously in Andhra Pradesh and Telangana on 8 July 2016.
+Pasanga 2 was initially scheduled to release on 4 December 2015 but was delayed to 24 December the same month due to the 2015 South India floods.
+A Telugu dubbed version titled Memu was released simultaneously in Andhra Pradesh and Telangana on 8 July 2016.
+The original Tamil version had its television premiere via Jaya TV on 31 July the same month.

 Critical reception

-The film received positive reviews from critics.
 The Times of India rated 3 out of 5 stars stating "The film will certainly appeal to an undemanding viewer."
 Sify rated 3 out of 5 stars stating "Pasanga 2 is a neat family entertainer and a must watch for both parents and current generation kids."
 Hindustan Times rated 2 out of 5 stars stating "Pandiraj’s Pasanga 2 starring Surya and Amala Paul has a novel core plot but the film takes an awfully long time to get to the point, and when it does, it spins out of focus, weighing us down with inane incidents and slapstick humour."
 India Today rated 3 out of 5 stars stating "While many directors in Kodambakkam worry about the corruption in India, here is Pandiraj who has sincere concern for our families and kids.
 His worries about the commercialisation of education, deprivation of 'family time' in a busy urban lifestyle and rank-oriented education are all apparent in this film, and it has a simple storyline."
 Deccan Chronicle rated 3 out of 5 stars stating "Pandiraj has packaged several issues in an entertaining manner without being preachy."